The Ultimate Vancouver Packing List

 2. WHAT TO WEAR TO GRANVILLE ISLAND

 Hopping a wee blue ferry to nearby Granville Island is a must for Vancouver visitors.
 The focal point is the market packed with gourmet goodies, not unlike Seattle’s Pike Place.
-Plus there are craft shops, artisans’ studios, microbreweries, ample eateries and more.
-But English Bay breezes keep it comparatively cool year-round, so channel your inner lumberjack by opting for cozy flannel (especially if you’re staying after dark for some live entertainment).
+Plus there are craft shops, artisans’ studios, microbreweries, and ample eateries.
+But English Bay breezes keep the island comparatively cool year-round, so channel your inner lumberjack by opting for cozy flannel (especially if you’re staying after dark for some live entertainment).
 Bring a tote or backpack to carry home any treasures you pick up, too.

 Women’s Outfit for Granville Island